GNOME/gimp/devel-docs/GIMP3-plug-in-porting-guide/porting_scriptfu_scripts.md

 ## About this document

-This describes *some* changes needed to port a Scriptfu script to GIMP 3:
+This describes *some* changes needed to port a Scriptfu script to LIGMA 3:
 - changes in types
 - changes in PDB signatures for multi-layer support
 - changes in error messages